Geometrical Quantum Chemical Engine: INTRODUCTION

 \section{INTRODUCTION}

 Since the first proposal of the adiabatic geometrical pumping by Thouless~\cite{thouless1,thouless2}, it has been recognized that a current can flow without any averaged bias if there is a Berry-phase-like variable or the Berry-Sinitsyn-Nemenman (BSN) curvature in the space of the modulation parameters \cite{thouless1,thouless2,berry,xiao,sinitsyn1,sinitsyn2}.
 This phenomenon, known as Thouless pumping or geometrical pumping, has been observed experimentally in various processes such as charge transport \cite{ex-ch1,ex-ch2,ex-ch2.5,ex-ch3,ex-ch4,ex-ch5,ex-thou1,ex-thou2} and spin pumping~\cite{ex-spin1}.
-There are various theoretical papers on geometrical pumping processes based on scattering theories~\cite{brouwer,s-th1,s-th2,s-th3,s-th-ch1,s-th-ch2,s-th-ch3,s-th-spin1}, classical master equations\cite{parrondo,usmani,astumian1,astumian2,rahav,chernyak1,chernyak2,ren,sagawa,ville2021} and quantum master equations \cite{qme1,qme2,qme-spin1,qme-spin2,yuge1,yuge2}.
+There are various theoretical papers on geometrical pumping processes based on scattering theories~\cite{brouwer,s-th1,s-th2,s-th3,s-th-ch1,s-th-ch2,s-th-ch3,s-th-spin1}, classical master equations~\cite{parrondo,usmani,astumian1,astumian2,rahav,chernyak1,chernyak2,ren,sagawa,ville2021} and quantum master equations \cite{qme1,qme2,qme-spin1,qme-spin2,yuge1,yuge2}.
 The extended fluctuation theorem for geometrical pumping processes has also been studied \cite{watanabe,Hino-Hayakawa,Takahashi20JSP}.

-The phenomenon of geometrical pumping can be used in nanoscale thermodynamics.
+The phenomenon of geometrical pumping can be utilized in nanoscale thermodynamics.
 The geometrical framework has already been used in finite-time thermodynamics \cite{finite}, in which the thermodynamic length plays a key role.
-The thermodynamic length is originally introduced for macroscopic systems \cite{Weinhold,Ruppeiner,Salamon,Schlogl,geo-rev}, and it has been used in a wide range of thermodynamic systems such as a classical nanoscale system \cite{Crooks}, a closed quantum system \cite{Deffner} and an open quantum system \cite{Scandi}.
+The thermodynamic length was originally introduced for macroscopic systems \cite{Weinhold,Ruppeiner,Salamon,Schlogl,geo-rev}, and it has since been applied to a wide range of thermodynamical systems such as a classical nanoscale system \cite{Crooks}, a closed quantum system \cite{Deffner} and an open quantum system \cite{Scandi}.
 These concepts are important, in particular, for quantum thermodynamics or thermodynamics for nanoscale machines~\cite{Haengi09,Gemmer09,Horodecki13}.
 The current status of the subject is presented in a recent review~\cite{Wang2021}.
-Thus, the geometrical concept is of fundamental importance in understanding and controlling nanoscale machines.
+Thus, the geometrical formulation is of fundamental importance in understanding and controlling nanoscale machines.